Moesif/apidocs/source/includes/collector-api/_companies-api.md

 A custom JSON object can be placed in the `metadata` object of each company which will be stored as part of the company profile.

+A company is your direct customer paying for your service.
+A company can have one or more [users](#update-a-user) and one or more [subscriptions](#update-a-subscription).
+[More info on the Moesif data model](https://www.moesif.com/docs/getting-started/overview/).

-While optional, you can set the `company_domain` field which enables Moesif to enrich your company profiles with stuff like company logo.
+You can save custom properties to a company via the `metadata` object.
+While optional, it's also recommended to set the `company_domain`.
+When set, Moesif will enrich the company with publicly available information.

 If company does not exist, a new one will be created.
 If a company exists, it will be merged on top of existing fields.